igneus/calendarium-romanum/data/README.md

 for exceptional cases).
 If not specified, white is default.

-TITLE is a simple text - title of the celebration - without formatting.

 IDENTIFIER is a single "word" consisting of lowercase letters and underscores, at least 2 characters long.
 It is optional and serves as a unique machine-readable identifier of the given celebration.

+TITLE is a simple text - title of the celebration - without formatting.
+It can be omitted, but only if IDENTIFIER is provided.
+Then an internationalization string `"sanctorale.IDENTIFIER"` is used as celebration title and the title follows `I18n.locale` the same way as temporale celebration titles do.
+(`universal.txt` is an example of data file with no celebration titles at all, just identifiers.)

 There may be several entries for a day (optional memorials).